eclipse-archived/codewind-docs/docs/_documentations/eclipse-getting-started.md

     - Install Eclipse IDE Version 2019-09 R (4.13.0) or later to avoid [Bug 541220](https://bugs.eclipse.org/bugs/show_bug.cgi?id=541220).
     - **Note:** the earliest supported version of the Eclipse IDE is Version 2019-03 (4.11).
 2. Install [Docker](https://docs.docker.com/install/) 17.06 or later.
 If you use Linux, you must also install [Docker Compose](https://docs.docker.com/compose/install/).
-3. Enable your local drive for sharing in Docker.
+3. If you are installing Codewind on Windows, enable your local drive for sharing in Docker.
 To do this, open the **Docker Settings** window, click the **Shared Drives** tab, and select the drive on which you are installing Codewind.
 4. Install [Codewind from Eclipse Marketplace](https://marketplace.eclipse.org/content/codewind).
     - [![Drag to your running Eclipse workspace. ](https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png)](http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=4638524 "Drag to your running Eclipse* workspace. *Requires Eclipse Marketplace Client") Drag this install button to your running Eclipse workspace.
        - **Note:** You must have the Eclipse Marketplace Client.